byfarm/beams/README.md

 # beams
 This program is build to graph the shear and moment diagrams for simply supported beams.
 Future support for non-linear destributed loads and cantilever beams is being worked on.

 To use, clone the repo into your machine.
-Must have clang compiler and python 3.10 or greater installed.
+Must have clang compiler, bash, and python 3.10 or greater installed.
 To run, input data into the "inputs.txt" file.
 Instructions for the that are bellow.

 If it is your first time running run: